SDIdo/FlightSimulationControl/README.md

 #### Developers: SDido and RoyzLevy

+## How to Run
+Make sure you have Flight Gear installed. look for a.out (or create one with g++ *.cpp *.h -std=c++14 -pthread) Run a.out flight.txt (or any other legit script file that follow our rules) Enjot the take off and autonomous flight!

 ## Introduction
 <a href="https://www.flightgear.org/">Fight Gear</a> is a cross platform free flight simulator written in C and C++.
 Flight Gear allows telnet connection via termnial or shell thus